8bitfred/8bitfred/history/index.md

 Fernando and Paco, and they set the basis for the game: the goal would be to exit the maze; the main character would be an adventurer, like Indiana Jones, with a gun to fight the enemies; and the setting, a pyramid.
-They completed the game for the ZX Spectrum in just a few weeks.
-And less than one month after that they finished the Amstrad CPC version, which would be released under the name "Roland on the Ropes".
+They completed the game in just a few weeks.
+And one month after that they finished the Amstrad CPC version, which would be released under the name "Roland on the Ropes".

 Fred received very positive reviews by the specialized press.
 Crash Magazine ([issue 3, p84](Crash03-Apr84-p84.pdf)) gave it a score of